japanese-document/lit/src/templates-expressions.md

 An expression can also return an array or iterable of any of the supported types, in any combination.
 You can use this feature along with standard JavaScript like the Array `map` method to create repeating templates and lists.
 For examples, see [Lists](/docs/templates/lists/).

-### Removing child content
+### 子コンテンツの削除

 The values `null`, `undefined`, the empty string `''`, and Lit's [nothing](/docs/api/templates/#nothing) sentinel value remove any previously rendered content and render no node.

-Setting or removing child content is often done based on a condition.
+Setting or 子コンテンツの削除 is often done based on a condition.
 See [Conditionally rendering nothing](/docs/templates/conditionals/#conditionally-rendering-nothing) for more information.

 Rendering no node can be important when an expression is a child of an element with Shadow DOM that includes a `slot` with fallback content.
 Rendering no node ensures the fallback content is rendered.
 See [fallback content](/docs/components/shadow-dom/#fallback) for more information.